LoShan17/loshan_KeyRock/README.md

 KeyRock Challenge defined as per Rust L2.pdf

+To run the server:
 cargo run --bin orderbook-server

-and after the server is up and running

-cargo run --bin orderbook-client btcusdt 10 or cargo run --bin orderbook-client ethbtc 10
+After the server is up and running: cargo run --bin orderbook-client btcusdt 10 or cargo run --bin orderbook-client ethbtc 10

-to see summaries (as defined in orderbookaggregator.proto) printed to standar output the symbol has to be present on both exchanges or the program will exit with a stream error.
+to see summaries (as defined in orderbookaggregator.proto) printed to standard output the symbol has to be present on both exchanges or the program will exit with a stream error.

-References use for several topics included below:
+References used for several topics included below:

 Rust General:
 https://doc.rust-lang.org/cargo/guide/project-layout.html